Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

-In case of \pbft{}, each replica participates in two phases of quadratic communication, which leads to reduction in its throughput.
+In case of \pbft{}, each replica participates in two phases of quadratic communication, which limits its throughput.
 For the twin-path protocols such as \ZZ{} and \SBFT{}, a single failure is sufficient to cause massive reductions in their system throughputs.
-Notice that in \SBFT{} and \ZZ{}, the collector and clients have to wait for messages from all the $n$ replicas, respectively.
-First, predicting an optimal value for timeout is hard~\cite{aadvark,upright}.
-Hence, we chose a very small value for timeout ($3s$) for replicas and clients.
-We justify these values through the experiments we show later in this section where average latency can be as large as $6s$.
-But, {\em why does timeout affects \ZZ{} more than \SBFT{}?} In case of \ZZ{}, as clients are waiting for timeouts, so they stop sending requests, which empties the pipeline at the primary and has no new request to propose.
-In case of \SBFT{}, the collector may timeout waiting for threshold shares for $k$-th round while primary continues proposing requests for round $l$, $l > k$.
-Hence, replicas have more opportunity to occupy themselves with useful work.
+Notice that the collector in \SBFT{} and the clients in \ZZ{} have to wait for messages from all $\n$ replicas, respectively.
+As predicting an optimal value for timeouts is hard~\cite{aadvark,upright}, we chose a very small value for the timeout (\SI{3}{\second}) for replicas and clients.
+We justify these values, as the experiments we show later in this section show that the average latency can be as large as \SI{6}{\second}.
+We note that high timeouts affect \ZZ{} more than \SBFT{}.
+In \ZZ{}, clients are waiting for timeouts during which they stop sending requests, which empties the pipeline at the primary, starving it from new request to propose.
+To alleviate such issues in real-world deployments of \ZZ{}, clients need to be able to precisely predict the latency to minimize the time the clients needs to wait between requests.
+Unfortunately, this is hard and runs the risk of ending up in the expensive slow path of \ZZ{} whenever the predicted latency is slightly off.
+In \SBFT{}, the collector may timeout waiting for threshold shares for the $k$-th round while the primary can continues propose requests for future round $l$, $l > k$.
+Hence, in \SBFT{} replicas have more opportunity to occupy themselves with useful work.

-So can \ZZ{} perform any better in real-world deployments?
-Yes, prior to running {\em each consensus} if every client can precisely predict the latency, then a client needs to wait for only that much time before it timeouts.
-First, this is hard.
-Second, say clients successfully predict the expected latency.
-Now, if even one message faces a slight delay, then clients will end up running the expensive slow path.

-\hotstuff{} attains significantly low throughput due to its sequential model.
-Although \hotstuff{} pipelines phases of the protocol, each of its primary has to wait before proposing the next request, which leads to reduction in its throughput.
-Interestingly, \hotstuff{} incurs the least average latency among all the protocols.
+\hotstuff{} attains significantly low throughput due to its sequential primary-rotation model in which each of its primaries has to wait for the previous primary before proposing the next request, which leads to a huge reduction in its throughput.
+Interestingly, \hotstuff{} incurs the least average latency among all protocols.
 This is a result of intensive load on the system when running other protocols.
-As these protocols process several requests concurrently (refer to the multi-threaded architecture in Appendix~\ref{s:impl}), these requests have to spend on an average more time in the queue before being processed by a replica.
-Notice that all the single primary protocols employ this trade off: a small sacrifice on latency yields higher gains on system throughput.
+As these protocols process several requests concurrently (see the multi-threaded architecture in Section~\ref{s:impl}), these requests spend on average more time in the queue before being processed by a replica.
+Notice that all out-of-order consensus protocols employ this trade off: a small sacrifice on latency yields higher gains on system throughput.

 In case of \PoE{}, its high throughputs under failures is a result of its three-phase linear protocol that does not rely on any twin-path model.
 To summarize, \PoE{} attains up to $43\%$, $72\%$, $24\times$ and $62\times$ more throughputs than \pbft{}, \SBFT{}, \hotstuff{} and \ZZ{}.